VRHIKKY/VketCloudSDK_Documents/docs/HEOComponents/HEOWorldSetting.en.md

 !!! note
     While `HeliScript` elements will be added automatically, it may become a `None` or `Missing` entry due to deleting files, etc.
-    Note that if the `HeliScript` elements contains a `None` or `Missing` entry, it may become a cause of a build error.
+    Note that if the `HeliScript` elements contain a `None` or `Missing` entry, they may become a cause of a build error.

 ![HeliScriptMistake](img/HEOWorldSetting_BasicInfo_HeliscriptMistake.jpg)